 Tips and tricks for a safe Halloween

-Every Halloween we worry about a child being hit by a car, being hospitalized for hypothermia, being treated for a possible poisoning, or some other event that turns a fun celebration into a negative occurrence.
+Every Halloween, we worry about a child being hit by a car, being hospitalized for hypothermia, being treated for a possible poisoning, or some other event that turns a fun celebration into a negative occurrence.
 Prevention and preparation are key for making an event safe and memorable.
-The US Consumer Product Safety Commission and others provide helpful advice and tips to increase the potential of great childhood memories and reduce the possibility of tragedy.
+The U.S. Consumer Product Safety Commission and others provide helpful advice and tips to increase the potential of great childhood memories and reduce the possibility of tragedy.

 As adults, we need to be sure we don't let our own childhood memories interfere with our current responsibilities regarding our children and young friends.
 It's not uncommon for our excitement levels surrounding an evening of trick-or-treating to be on par with those of our young charges.
 Keeping safety at the forefront of your efforts – from the designing of the costume to the inventory of the night's haul – are a few of the key aspects necessary for a safe and enjoyable holiday.

 Start with helping the younger children by choosing a costume that is both fun and safe.
 Make sure that it can provide adequate protection from the elements and does not present a hazard.
-In Wyoming – as in many areas of the country – we have to be concerned about rain, snow, ice, and wind dominating the weather forecast on any given October 31.
+In Wyoming – as in many areas of the country – we have to be concerned about rain, snow, ice and wind dominating the weather forecast on any given October 31.

 Children need to be dressed in warm clothes and have appropriate boots, gloves, and head gear for whatever Mother Nature throws their way.
-Bundling the little one up for an arctic expedition during a heat wave can be just as uncomfortable and dangerous as letting a Princess or Spiderman go out in only a T-shirt and leotards at 50.
+Bundling the little one up for an arctic expedition during a heat wave can be just as uncomfortable and dangerous as letting a princess or Spiderman go out in only a T-shirt and leotards at 50 degrees.
 Occasionally, we get to prepare for a nice, comfortable evening with temperatures 10 to 30 degrees above normal – a rarity, but still a consideration.
 Dressing for the weather and having a contingency plan in case the weather forecaster is actually correct is always the best plan!

 Our memories of how restrictive those plastic creature masks were may be clouded by youthful recall and the passage of time.
 Care must be given to ensure the young goblin has adequate and safe openings for seeing and breathing.
-The lack of an open visual field can cause these little ones to have less than a full view of the street, traffic, or other obstacles.
+The lack of an open visual field can cause these little ones to have less than a full view of the street, traffic or other obstacles.
 Failing to see ice, steps, decorations, or sharp objects can result in a fall or other injury.
 The mouth and nose area of the mask needs to be open to assure adequate ventilations.
 A restrictive mask can reduce oxygen exchange and potentially create a hypoxic situation, no matter how mild.
-In cold weather climates, the accumulation of condensation inside a poorly venting mask could lead to mild skin chilling, potentially frost nip, or worse.
+In cold weather climates, the accumulation of condensation inside a poorly venting mask could lead to mild skin chilling, potentially frostbite, or worse.

 Safe, flame-free costumes

-Finally, we must also consider the type, placement, and impact of the decorations and props we use to create the holiday mood.
+Finally, we must also consider the type, placement and impact of the decorations and props we use to create the holiday mood.
 Candlelit spooky jack-o-lanterns located on a path where children may walk, where clothing may come in contact with the flame, or where props may knock them over can cause an obvious problem.
 Placing flammable objects away from the path or using non-flammable illumination technology is the preferred solution.